acoyfellow/UserDO/README.md

 - "Leave it better than you found it" (but only if it's actually better)
 - "Working simple code beats theoretically better complex code"

----

-**UserDO: Because building working applications shouldn't require a PhD in distributed systems.** 🚀
+UserDO: A base class for building applications without unnecessary complexity.